Shamim's Cube

 Duplicate Voucher System

 I've implemented a Duplicate Voucher System for cards that I'd like to see more often in a draft without placing a second copy into the cube.
-The idea is to enable more chances to see an archetype defining card/build-around without running into the problem of dead slots in a draft.
+The idea is to create more chances to enable an archetype defining card/build-around without running into the problem of dead slots later in a draft.

 For example, if a Birthing Ritual comes around too late in Pack 2 for someone to settle into the archetype then it's essentially a dead card for the rest of that round and will likely end up 14th or 15th pick.
-You can't really maindeck it unless you've been drafting with it in mind.
-A 2nd copy appearing even later in the draft is worse.
-To fix that problem I came up with a voucher system to minimize the number of dead cards and create more interest in that card slot.
+You can't really maindeck it unless you've been drafting with it in mind early on and building around it.
+A 2nd copy appearing later in the draft would be even worse.
+To fix this issue I came up with a voucher system to minimize the number of dead cards and create more demand for that particular card slot.

 How does it work?

 With this method I can introduce more potential opportunities for a drafter to grab a 2nd copy of a card AND reduce the number of dead slots for cards that might be too narrow or show up too late to build around.
 Best of all?
-Demand for a voucher card is flexible and adaptable within a given draft pool.
-This is especially relevant as my cube is 420 so you'll always miss seeing a minimum of 60 cards.
+Demand for a voucher card is very flexible and adaptable within a given draft pool.
+This is especially relevant as my cube is 450 so you'll always miss seeing a minimum of 90 cards.

-If you're going for a aggressive deck, then a voucher card can be very flexible with the potential of being a 2nd copy of Champion of the Parish, Bloodsoaked Champion, or Gravecrawler.
-In this scenario you might just want to pick up that voucher early with the hope of grabbing one of these later in the draft.
-On the opposite end cards like Birthing Ritual or Collected Company have very particular builds in mind with deck construction that might require earlier commitment, so for those you'd want to draft the actual card early and focus on the build while hoping for a duplicate voucher to come your way.
-Finally you have support cards for archetypes with the likes of Searslicer Goblin for tokens or go-wide R/x decks and Urborg Lhurgoyf for graveyard-centric decks where the 2nd copy just brings greater consistency to the overall gameplan.
+If you're going for a w-b aggressive deck, then a voucher card can be very flexible with the potential of being a 2nd copy of Champion of the Parish, Bloodsoaked Champion, or Gravecrawler.
+In this scenario you might just want to pick up that voucher early with the hope of grabbing one of these later in the draft and figure out what synergies you'd want to center your deck around.
+On the opposite end of the spectrum cards like Birthing Ritual or Collected Company have very particular builds in mind with deck construction that require earlier commitment, so for those you'd want to draft the actual card early and focus on the build while hoping for a voucher to come your way.
+Finally you have support cards for archetypes with the likes of Searslicer Goblin for tokens in a go-wide r deck or Urborg Lhurgoyf for graveyard-centric b-u-g decks where the 2nd copy just brings greater consistency to the build.

-This variance in demand creates differing incentives for drafters and that has led to a more engaging draft process.
-With 3 vouchers and 8 possible options, the chances are very high that these won't be wheeling as the 15th card very often.
-They are at a premium; take advantage of it!
+This variance in voucher demand creates differing incentives for drafters which leads to a more engaging draft process.
+With 4 vouchers and 8 possible options, the chances are very high that these won't be wheeling as the 15th card very often.
+They are usually considered premium picks for more experienced drafters of my cube.
+On CubeCobra you may add these from the basic land box.

 Squadron Lands

-Three-color cards explore interesting niches in design, even moreso with the advent of Commander-centric design in recent years, but casting them consistently can be a hassle in most draft environments.
-If only you had the right fixing to get the job done.
+Three-color cards explore an interesting niche in card design, even more nowadays with the advent of Commander-centric development in recent years, but casting them consistently can be a hassle in most cube environments.
+If only you had the right fixing to get the job done like other formats.
 Wait, what am I saying?
 This is cube.
-We can make this happen easily through squadroning:
+We can make this happen easily through squadron lands:

 How does it work?

-When you draft specific cards marked with a blue sticker in the bottom left corner (any of the 4 above) you will receive an additional land post-draft.
-It's basically a two-for-one pick that is currently limited to 3-color cards.
-Post-draft any drafter that shows me a copy of a drafted squadron card will receive the associated land (Triomes!) for use.
-There is no obligation to play the two cards in your final deck, but it's an extra incentive.
+When you draft cards marked with a blue sticker in the bottom left corner (any of the 4 above) you will receive an additional land post-draft.
+It's a two-for-one pick that is currently limited to 3-color cards.
+Post-draft any drafter that drafted a squadron card will receive the associated land (Triomes) for use.
+There is no obligation to play the two cards in your final deck, but it's an extra incentive to see them in action.

 On CubeCobra you may add these cards from the basic land box when constructing your deck; just imagine that that Siege Rhino you drafted came with a copy of Indatha Triome or Kess, Dissident Mage with a Xander's Lounge.

-Ever wanted to play with some narrow lands but couldn't find the space for them in your main cube?
-Too niche or cute for inclusion?
-We all know that the best part of any cube draft is the drafting portion, so why not try out the Utility Land Draft!
-Originally conceived by Jason Waddell over at Riptide Labs years ago, I've ported over my own version of this system.
+Ever wanted to play with narrow lands but couldn't find the space for them in your main cube?
+Too niche or too cute for inclusion?
+We all know that the best part of any cube draft is the drafting portion, so why not try out the Utility Land Draft?
+Originally conceived by Jason Waddell over at Riptide Lab years ago, I've ported over my own version of this system.

 How does it work?

-After the main draft I sometimes run a mini draft to allow drafters to pick utility lands that they might not have been willing to use a premium pick on during the main draft.
-We roll to decide which drafter goes first, then continue in a snake-draft format for 3 rounds (1-8, 8-1, 1-8) allowing players to pick out lands to supplement their specific decks.
+After the main draft I usually run a mini snake draft (depending upon playgroup interest) allowing drafters to pick utility lands to further refine their decks.
+They might not have been willing to use a premium pick on during the main draft for these cards, but from here you can strategize how best to supplement your build.
+We roll to decide which drafter goes first, then continue in a snake-draft format for 3 rounds (1-8, 8-1, 1-8) allowing players to pick out 3 lands for inclusion.

 If you'd like to learn more about my cube or design philosophy in detail, I have a cube blog over at Riptide Lab that I've maintained since I first built my cube in 2014.
 It's where I have posted any major updates, thoughts on new inclusions, and design musings and decisions that come to mind.